papis/papis/doc/source/default_settings.rst

     add the ``--ansi`` flag to :confval:`fzf-extra-flags` and include the colors in the :confval:`header-format` as ``ansi`` escape sequences.

-    The Papis format string corresponding to this setting is given the additional variable ``c``, which is the ``colorama`` library.
+    The Papis format pattern corresponding to this setting is given the additional variable ``c``, which is the ``colorama`` library.
 Refer to the ``colorama`` `documentation <https://github.com/tartley/colorama/blob/master/colorama/ansi.py#L49>`__.
     to see which colors are available.
 For instance, if you want the title in